open-aviation/tangram/paper/paper.md

 ## channel

-The `channel` component [@channel] is a Rust-based WebSocket connection that makes the bridge between the frontend and the Redis pub/sub system.
+The `channel` component [@channel_github] is a Rust-based WebSocket connection that makes the bridge between the frontend and the Redis pub/sub system.
 It is responsible for providing real-time updates from and to the frontend.

 # The plugin system in tangram